railwayapp/docs/src/docs/reference/support.md

 ### Business Class Response Hours

-We offer support during business hours, and prioritize requests from Business Class customers.
+We offer support during business hours, and prioritize requests from Business Class customers:
 - Business hours are Monday through Friday, 9am to 9pm Pacific Time
 - Exceptions apply to our business hours during P1 outages where the team will be on-call 24/7
 - The team may reply outside of business hours, but we do not guarantee a response outside of business hours